Alliance for Financial Inclusion: 2009 to 2010

-Less than two years after its launch, AFI went from an initial founding core group of five member institutions to members in more than 60 countries, representing nearly 70 percent of the world’s unbanked population.
+Less than two years after its launch, AFI went from an initial founding core group of five member institutions to members in more than 60 countries, representing nearly 70 percent of the world's unbanked population.

-In 2009, the network saw the first AFI GPF, which was held in Nairobi, Kenya under the theme, A marketplace of ideas.
+In 2009, the network saw the first AFI Global Policy Forum, which was held in Nairobi, Kenya under the theme, A marketplace of ideas.
 Grants to selected member institutions were introduced.

 In 2010, the Group of 20 (G20) nominated AFI as one of three implementing partners for the G20 Global Partnership for Financial Inclusion (GPFI).
-In this role, AFI brings innovative policies for increasing access to financial services from developing countries to the wider G20 forum and facilitates the participation of non-G20 policymakers in developing and emerging economies participate in GPFI work.
+In this role, AFI brought policies for increasing access to financial services from developing countries to the wider G20 forum and facilitated the participation of non-G20 policymakers in developing and emerging economies participate in GPFI work.

 2011 Maya Declaration

-At the 2011 GPF in Mexico’s Riviera Maya, AFI members collectively adopted the Maya Declaration, a global initiative for responsible and sustainable financial inclusion that aims to reduce poverty and ensure financial stability for the benefit of all.
+At the 2011 GPF in Mexico's Riviera Maya, AFI members collectively adopted the Maya Declaration, a global initiative for responsible and sustainable financial inclusion that aims to reduce poverty and ensure financial stability for the benefit of all.
 It is a statement of common principles regarding the development of financial inclusion policy.

 More than 30 countries represented by AFI member institutions, went a step further by announcing specific and measurable commitments.
 As of October 2021, AFI member institutions have made a total of 885 Maya Declarations targets.

 The Maya Declaration has paved the way for various other accords.
 In recognition of these developments, both the G20 and the Group of 24 (G24) highlighted the AFI learning model and the Maya Declaration as key steps toward global economic development, with the G20 urging its members to commit to the Maya Declaration.